Skip to Main Content

 "Creator" can be a broad term, depending upon the type of performance.
 Include relevant details for any persons or groups involved.
 [If you are creating a recital program as a degree requirement, do write about the composer in your program notes, but include performer bios separately in your program]

-- Western art music: composer and librettist/poet
+- European and American art music: composer and librettist/poet

 - Popular music: songwriter, original recording artist, performer(s)